 Arid-land antelope, unlike livestock, are well suited for their habitat, surviving for months and even years without drinking water, stripping moisture from the plants they eat in their sparsely vegetated habitats.
 Scimitar-horned oryx migrate enormous distances searching for fresh grazing and water.
 They can detect slight variation in air humidity over long distances.

 Scimitar-horned oryx eat grasses, herbs, juicy roots, and buds.
 Acacia seedpods provide important nutrients for mothers with young calves.
 Wild melon and the twigs and shoots of Capparis are vital sources of moisture.
 Feeding at night allows oryx to take advantage of higher water content in their forage.
 They produce very dry fecal pellets and highly concentrated urine.

 The Smithsonian's National Zoo's oryx eat herbivore pellets and orchard grass hay.
 For enrichment, the oryx also get varying browse, a variety of flavored hays and puzzle feeders with food inside.

-Scimitar-horned oryx are extinct in the wild.
-The last photo of oryx in the wild was in 1980 in Aïr Mountains in Niger.
+Before reintroductions began, the last known photo of oryx in the wild was taken in 1980 in Aïr Mountains in Niger.
 In 1996, oryx were given the status of Critically Endangered based on unconfirmed reports that a few animals survived in the wild in Chad.
-No definite evidence of its survival in the wild was ever obtained however so their IUCN Red List status was changed to Extinct in the Wild.
+No definite evidence of the oryx’s survival in the wild was ever obtained, however, so their IUCN Red List status was updated to Extinct in the Wild.